ppgcourseUB/ppgcourse2023/BayesianInference_RevBayes/Lab_1/Intro_RevBayes_FINAL.md

 ## Scripts

-So far we've been using RevBayes "interactively": by typing commands in line-by-line.
-Most often, however, we use "scripts": a text file that contains a sequence of commands for the program to execute.
+So far we've been using RevBayes *interactively*: by typing commands in line-by-line.
+Most often, however, we use *scripts*: a text file that contains a sequence of commands for the program to execute.

 You can "source" the contents of a script from RevBayes using the `source("name of file")` command (the quotation marks are critical!).
 Launch RevBayes with command  `rb` and source the "Intro.Rev" script that contains all commands above.